bunniesandbeatings/offspring/README.md

+# Offspring

-# You gotta keep them separated
+**You gotta keep 'em separated**

 Credentials and state.
 It's inevitable when you use Stack Forming tools like CloudFormation, Bosh, and Terraform, that you will have some state you need to maintain.
 This state either wants you to provide credentials, or will helpfully create them for you.
-But, you don't want to store the credentials in GitHub, they share repo's by mistake, and so might you.
+But, you don't want to store the credentials on Github where they might get shared by mistake.

+Given:
+  * A source or sources of configuration
+    * Which you want to version control, with say Git
+    * That contains sensitive information such as credentials
+  * A desire to store the sensitive information somewhere seperate and secure
+    * Lastpass with 2FA for example

-I use 2FA, specifically LastPass.
-But given any source of configuration, which you want to manage, and credentials, which you want to store, how do you merge and split the two easily?
+How do you merge and split the config easily?

+Answer: Offspring

 # All pipes

-You can specify the input file if you must, but this tool is designed to:
+You can specify input and output files if you must, but this tool is designed to:
   * pipe a state-file through a set of `inject` or `extract` commands.
-  * use temprorary pipes `<()` `>()` to avoid putting credentials on disk
+  * use temprorary pipes `<()` `>()` to avoid putting credentials on disk.

 # Injection: